rwhite35/DemoApp/README.md

 ## Deploy the DemoApp project
-To deploy the DemoApp to your local dev environment, clone the project from GitHub and run the following command in the DemoApp root directory
+To deploy the DemoApp to your local dev environment, clone the project from GitHub and run the following command in the DemoApp root directory.
+Note, this will install into the vendor directory the packages defined in composer.json.

 ```bash
 $ composer self-update